Ohio: 20th century

 The state legislature officially adopted the flag of Ohio on May 9, 1902.
-Dayton natives Orville and Wilbur Wright made four brief flights at Kitty Hawk, North Carolina on December 17, 1903, inventing the first successful airplane.
+Dayton natives Orville and Wilbur Wright made four brief flights at Kitty Hawk, North Carolina, on December 17, 1903, inventing the first successful airplane.
 Ohio was hit by its greatest natural disaster in the Great Flood of 1913, resulting in at least 428 fatalities and hundreds of millions of dollars in property damage, particularly around the Great Miami River basin.

 The National Football League was originally founded in Canton, Ohio in 1920 as the American Professional Football Conference.
-It included Ohio League teams in five Ohio cities (Akron, Canton, Cleveland, Columbus, and Dayton), although none of these teams still exist.
-The first official game occurred on October 3, 1920, when the Dayton Triangles beat the Columbus Panhandles 14-0 in Dayton.
-Canton would later be enshrined as the home of the Pro Football Hall of Fame in 1963.
+It included Ohio League teams in five Ohio cities (Akron, Canton, Cleveland, Columbus, and Dayton), none of which still exist.
+The first official game occurred on October 3, 1920, when the Dayton Triangles beat the Columbus Panhandles 14–0 in Dayton.
+Canton was enshrined as the home of the Pro Football Hall of Fame in 1963.

-During the 1930s, the Great Depression struck the state hard.
+In the 1930s, the Great Depression struck the state hard.
 By 1933, more than 40% of factory workers and 67% of construction workers were unemployed in Ohio.
 Approximately 50% of industrial workers in Cleveland and 80% in Toledo became unemployed, with the state unemployment rate reaching a high of 37.3%.
 American Jews watched the rise of Nazi Germany with apprehension.
 Cleveland residents Jerry Siegel and Joe Shuster created the Superman comic character in the spirit of the Jewish golem.
 Many of their comics portrayed Superman fighting and defeating the Nazis.
-Approximately 839,000 Ohioans served in the U.S. armed forces during World War II, of which over 23,000 died or were missing in action.
+Approximately 839,000 Ohioans served in the U.S. armed forces during World War II, of whom over 23,000 died or were missing in action.